onedata/onedata-documentation/docs/user-guide/archives.md

 Regardless the recall is in progress or is completed, you can click on the badge to open the **Archive recall information** panel.
-It contains various information about the working or completed recall process, such as source archive and dataset, start and finish times, and amount of recalled data.
+It contains various information about the working or completed recall process, such as source archive and dataset, start and finish times, or amount of recalled data.

 ![screen-file-recalled-panel][]